 - Caution: Diamonds will put a lot of strain on your elbows and wrists, so be cautious and take things slowly.
 I have a weak left elbow, so I do diamonds less frequently than others.

 The incline push-up is less difficult than normal ones.
-The higher your upper body is (higher incline), than the easier the push-up becomes.
+The higher your upper body is (higher incline), the easier the push-up becomes.
 It is a great exercise as part of a bi-set in the gym – doing incline dumbbell presses followed immediately (without rest) by incline push-ups.
-I do inclines every week as part of my chest workouts.

 - Start Position: Take a normal push-up position, except your hands will be elevated a few feet off the ground, positioned on a flat bench, couch, bed, wide chair, or recliner.
 You just need to something solid and stable to support your body weight.